- Custom Vented Electrical Enclosure .

 For better heat dissipation, KDM Steel engineers recommend vented electrical enclosure with fans.
 The fans enhance heat dissipation by 10%, eliminate hot spots by mixing air in the enclosure through forced air circulation.

-However, KDM Vented Electrical Enclosure with fans are not suitable for the extremely high or low-temperature environment.
+However, KDM Vented Electrical Enclosure with fans is not suitable for the extremely high or low-temperature environment.
 But, KDM engineers can modify fan-cooled vented electrical enclosure by installing screens or air filters on the back to the louvered openings.

 Unlike other models of vented enclosures available out there, KDM Vented Electrical Enclosure conforms to the NEC or NFPA, NFPA 70E 2009, RoHS, CE and NEMA standards.
-By this, KDM Steel vented electrical enclosure box is free from accumulation of heat or overheating, thereby increasing the service lifespan of electrical components.
+By this, KDM Steel vented electrical enclosure box is free from the accumulation of heat or overheating, thereby increasing the service lifespan of electrical components.

 KDM Vented Electrical Enclosure comes in many options such as freestanding ventilated electrical enclosure, wall mount vented electrical enclosure, vented weatherproof enclosure, vented outdoor enclosure, vented junction box, vented NEMA enclosure, and many others.